FelixResch/git-start15/document.md

 * Felix Resch (felix.resch@femo.io)

+---

-And some others who still have to put their credentials here
+And some others who still have to put their credentials here.